The modpy

 return modpy.Request(Handler).process(modpy_req)

-Usage with wt
+with the wt

-When using modpy with the wt templating system, the Apache setup is slightly different (although all your templates and page code will be identical).
+templating system, the Apache setup is slightly different (although all your

-Most of the setup is the same as usual, however the configuration for the /wt/ directory is different.
-Instead of using a CGI script as the handler, a mod_python handler is used instead:
+Instead of using a CGI script as the handler, a mod_python handler is used

 SetHandler python-program